deakjahn/flutter_theming_howto/README.md

 So, let me introduce my solution that I built up during many years of flutter development and now I copy from app to app when I need to start a new one.
-It will span a few classes for sure, still, I think, when all is coming together, it's relatively simple for what it can accomplish and it really offers all necessary features while still remains straightforward to customize.
+It will span a few classes for sure, still, I think, when all is coming together, it's relatively simple for what it can accomplish and it really offers all the necessary features while it still remains straightforward to customize.

 In the background, this approach doesn't introduce any new concepts, it just uses the underlying theming mechanism